Award winning author/adapter/illustrator Paul O. Zelinsky’s Caldecott Medal Winning book! Perfect for readers of all fairy tales.

 “Simply put, this is a gorgeous book; it demonstrates respect for the traditions of painting and the fairy tale while at the same time adhering to a singular, wholly original, artistic vision.”
 (The Horn Book, starred review)

-Jacob Ludwig Karl, the elder of the brothers Grimm, was born in 1785, and Wilhelm Karl in the following year.
-They both studied at Marburg, and from 1808 to 1829 mainly worked in Kassel as state-appointed librarians, Jacob also assisting… More about Brothers Grimm
+Jacob Grimm (1785–1863) and Wilhelm Grimm (1786–1859) were born in Hanau, Germany.
+They both studied at Marburg, and from 1808 to 1829 mainly worked in Kassel as state-appointed librarians.
+Both brothers had been professors at Göttingen for several years when, in 1837, they… More about Brothers Grimm

 Paperback | $7.99